jonhadfield/easeprobe/docs/CONTRIBUTING.md

 # CONTRIBUTING
-So you've decided to actively join the development of EaseProbe!!!
+So you've decided to actively join the development of GuardianProbe!!!
 First let us Welcome you and **Thank You** for your interest.

 The following document will try to provide some general guidelines and information about the development processes to help your on-boarding experience.